One Piece: Other media

 Other One Piece media include a trading card game by Bandai called One Piece CCG and a drama CD centering on the character of Nefertari Vivi released by Avex Trax on December 26, 2002.
 In July 2022, Bandai released a new trading card game in Japan, One Piece Card Game, with a global release later that year.
 A Hello Kitty-inspired Chopper was used for several pieces of merchandise as a collaboration between One Piece and Hello Kitty.
 A kabuki play inspired by One Piece, Super Kabuki II: One Piece, ran at Tokyo's Shinbashi Enbujō throughout October and November 2015.

 An event called "One Piece Premier Show" debuted at Universal Studios Japan in 2007.
 The event has been held at the same location every year since 2010. (except in 2020, when the event was canceled due to the COVID-19 pandemic).
 By 2018, the event has attracted over 1 million visitors.
 The Baratie restaurant, modeled after the restaurant of the same name in the manga, opened in June 2013 at the Fuji Television headquarters.
 An indoor theme park located inside the Tokyo Tower called the Tokyo One Piece Tower, which includes some attractions, shops and restaurants, opened on March 13, 2015.
 From April 25 to May 18, 2025, Universal Studios Hollywood opened the One Piece: Grand Pirate Gathering attraction based on the series, as part of the Fan Fest Nights event.

 One Piece is the first-ever manga series to hold a "Dome Tour", in which events were held from March 25–27, 2011, at the Kyocera Dome in Osaka, and from April 27 – May 1 of the same year at the Tokyo Dome.
 In 2014, the first One Piece exhibition in South Korea was held at the War Memorial of Korea, and the second exhibition in Hongik Daehango Art Center.
 In 2015, a One Piece trompe-l'œil exhibition was held at the Hong Kong 3D Museum.

 One Piece on Ice: Episode of Alabaster premiered on August 11, 2023, in Yokohama, starring two-time reigning world champion Shoma Uno in the lead role of Monkey D. Luffy and junior world champion Marin Honda as Princess Vivi.
 Other cast members included Four Continents champion Nobunari Oda, Kazuki Tomono, Keijii Tanaka, Koshiro Shimada, and Rika Hongo.

+On August 13, 2026, a collaboration was announced with the American animated series SpongeBob SquarePants for a McDonald's Happy Meal in multiple territories around the world.
+The promotion will be available during August 2026, though at different times depending on the region.